The Best Vegan Vanilla Cake (Keeps Moist for 5 Days!)

 The ultimate vegan vanilla cake that’s incredibly tender, moist, and decadently sweet- yet, you’d never know it’s vegan, dairy free, gluten free, and healthier!
+Absolutely everyone loves this vanilla cake recipe, vegan or not.
 Just 9 ingredients for the perfect vegan cake for any birthday, graduation, wedding, or holiday!

-It’s so incredibly fluffy and moist, you’ll be hard-pressed to determine that this cake is indeed vegan (and gluten free!).
-Plus, this cake is incredibly soft and packed with vanilla flavor that leaves you with a far from boring healthier vegan dessert.
+It’s so incredibly fluffy and moist, you’ll be hard-pressed to determine that this cake is indeed vegan, eggless, and dairy free (and gluten free too if you need that!).
+Plus, this cake is incredibly soft, fluffy, “buttery,” and packed with vanilla flavor that leaves you with a far from boring healthier vegan dessert.

-The even better part is that this vegan cake is just as easy as making a cake mix from the box, but when you can have the best vanilla cake ever , why even buy the mix?!
+You can use classic vegan vanilla buttercream or my easy vegan chocolate buttercream (which is next level delicious on this vegan chocolate cake).
+The even better part is that this vegan cake is just as easy as making a cake mix from the box.
+But when you can have the best vanilla cake ever , why even buy the mix?!

 Vegan vanilla cake ingredients

 You’ll be shocked at how simple the ingredients to this vanilla cake are.
 And guess what?
 It’s just 9 ingredients!

 For the cake:

 - All Purpose Flour or gluten free 1-to-1 baking flour: either works here!
 For gluten-free flour, make sure that it is 1-to-1 and not all-purpose.
 I recommend Bob’s Red Mill or King Arthur.
 Before adding the flour to the bowl, just make sure to sift it!